pmndrs/zustand/docs/reference/create-store.md

   - If you pass a function as a `nextState`.
 It must be pure, should take current state as its only argument, and should return the next state.
 The next state returned by the updater function face the same restrictions of any next state.
-- `replace`: This optional boolean flag controls whether to replace the entire state or merge the update with the current state.
+- `replace`: This optional boolean flag controls whether the state is completely replaced or only shallow updated, through a shallow merge.

 #### Returns